skmorgane/biodiversity-course/schedule.md

 * Class Activity: Break into groups based on which optional paper you read and think about the impacts of warming on your pattern if warming does generally cause decreases in body size.

 #### October 5
 * Group Project Day.
-Finalize Groups, start talking about wwhat is a big challenge, important unanswered question that you all are interested in.
+Start talking about what is a big challenge or important unanswered question that you all are interested in.

 ### Weeks 7-9: Regional-Scale Diversity Patterns & Processes